Stellar-Chariot/APD-Labs-Database/MYSQL_MIGRATION.md

 1. MySQL server installed and configured
 2. MySQL client tools (mysql CLI or a GUI like MySQL Workbench)
 3. Access credentials for both the source PostgreSQL database and target MySQL database
+4. Network access and port forwarding configured (if needed)

 ## Migration Steps